echoedinvoker/vue/15-vuex/217-action/memo.md

 > So even though the method of mutations is inherently synchronous, we must generate a method of actions to trigger it.

 ![Alt every mutations need actions to trigger](pic/04.jpg)

+- In the actions method we can also do something with the payload passed from the component, in fact we can do anything here.